Fobi Signs Annual Wallet Pass & AltID License Agreement With ParcelPal Logistics

-VANCOUVER, BRITISH COLUMBIA, CANADA, April 5, 2023/EINPresswire.com/ -- Fobi AI Inc. (FOBI:TSXV) (FOBIF:OTCQB) (the "Company" or "Fobi"), an industry leader in harnessing AI and data intelligence to enable digital transformation, is pleased to announce that the company has signed a new annual North American license agreement with ParcelPal Logistics Inc. Fobi will provide its Wallet Pass platform and digital ID verification solution, AltID.
+/EIN News/ -- VANCOUVER, BC, April 05, 2023 (GLOBE NEWSWIRE) -- Fobi AI Inc. (FOBI:TSXV) (FOBIF:OTCQB) (the "Company" or "Fobi"), an industry leader in harnessing AI and data intelligence to enable digital transformation, is pleased to announce that the company has signed a new annual North American license agreement with ParcelPal Logistics Inc. Fobi will provide its Wallet Pass platform and digital ID verification solution, AltID.
 The deal is a one-year contract with auto-renewal and includes an annual license fee of $55,000 and a fee of $0.10 per active pass per month, plus an additional $0.95 for each AltID verification.

 ParcelPal Logistics is a courier and logistics company that specializes in providing last-mile delivery and logistics solutions across various industries, including pharmacy and health, meal kit deliveries, retail, groceries and regulated industries such as tobacco, liquor and cannabis.
-ParcelPal works with many top B2C and B2B brands, including Amazon, FedEx, London Drugs, GoodFood, and Electronic Arts.
+ParcelPal customers include many top B2C and B2B brands, including Amazon, FedEx, London Drugs, GoodFood and Electronic Arts.

 FOBI TO DELIVER BEST-IN-CLASS TECHNOLOGY TO SUPPORT PARCELPAL’S 2023 GROWTH STRATEGY WITH INTEGRATION INTO MOBILE APPLICATION RELAUNCH